 Wear too loose or tight-fitting clothes, swag peg or sunflower-inspired garments, and loud colors.
 The key here is to appear professional even if there’s a lot of fashion choices available for you.
 Lastly, for women, don’t wear bright-colored nail polish and excessive jewelries.

-Do your assignment; research the company’s office culture so you can dress properly.
+Do your assignment about jobs in the Philippines; research the company’s office culture so you can dress properly.
 Choose comfortable clothes and wear closed shoes.
 Make sure you trim your nails as well.
 Should you need, carry only a small bag for your essentials and an envelope for your files.

 #2 You Must Keep Your Social Media Accounts Private.